Kingston Ash Slide

 Phase 3 Monitoring

 A third phase involving the disposition of residual ash in the Emory, Clinch, and Tennessee Rivers also falls under CERCLA non-time-critical work.
 TVA, with EPA and TDEC oversight, is conducting investigations into possible ecological impacts of the residual ash as specified in the River System Sampling and Analysis Plan.
 Several of those investigations include water quality measurements.
 In addition, from October, 2010, through July, 2011, at the direction of EPA and TDEC, TVA monitored water quality during storm flows to evaluate ash re-suspension and downstream transport.
 Analysis of that data (See Appendix A in revised Surface Water Monitoring Plan) showed that storms no longer mobilize large amounts of ash.
 As a result, EPA and TDEC agreed to allow TVA to cease automated storm flow monitoring in the Emory and Clinch Rivers.
+Any additional SW monitoring associated with ecological or sediment sampling will be minimal and addressed (and reported) in association with the specific study.

 Kingston and Rockwood Water Treatment Plants

 The Kingston and Rockwood water treatment plants sampled untreated and treated water (or drinking water) at daily, weekly, or monthly intervals immediately after the spill through December 2010.
 All drinking water results met applicable TDEC standards.
-Consequently, sampling is transitioning to normal pre-spill intervals at both water treatment plants.
+Consequently, sampling has transitioned to normal pre-spill intervals at both water treatment plants.
 Plant personnel have the discretion to collect additional samples following heavy local rainfall or high water flows on the Emory River if they determine it is warranted.

 Kingston Water Treatment Plant